guchengod/docs/docs/introduction.md

 - **Diagrams**: Built-in support for Draw.io, Excalidraw, and Mermaid diagramming tools.
 - **Math Equations**: Write inline and block-level math equations using KaTeX.
 - **Callouts and Toggle Blocks**: Structure your content with callout notices and collapsible toggle blocks.
+- **Synced Blocks**: Reuse the same content across multiple pages with blocks that stay in sync.
+- **Page Labels**: Organize and categorize pages with customizable labels.
 - **Comments**: Add comments to pages for better communication and feedback.
 - **Page History**: Track changes with a comprehensive version history and restore previous versions.
 - **Public Sharing**: Publicly share your pages, allowing anyone with the link to view them.